trindadeptr/OGame-Commander/README.md

 - **Responsive Design** optimized for desktop and mobile
 - **Metric Cards** showing system statistics and KPIs
 - **Professional Layout** with sidebar navigation and header
+- **Comprehensive Unit Tests** with 87 tests covering 100% of core functionality

 ### 🔄 Task Types (Phase 1)
 - `CHECK_ACTIVITY` - Scan planets and moons for activity indicators